HKUNLP/UnifiedSKGsite/docs/benchmarks/benchmarks.md

 [comment]: <> ([Official Link]&#40;https://webnlg-challenge.loria.fr/&#41;{: target="_blank" .btn .btn-green .mr-1 })

 **Comments**
-WebNLG challenge has many datasets available, the widely used dversion currently is the WebNLG challenge 2017.
-There is a useful [link](https://github.com/fuzihaofzh/webnlg-dataset) for summarization of this.
+WebNLG challenge has many datasets available。 There is a useful [link](https://gitlab.com/shimorina/webnlg-dataset) for summarization of this.

 ### Table-to-Text
 {: .no_toc }